Troubridge baronets

-The Troubridge Baronetcy, of Plymouth, is a title in the Baronetage of Great Britain.
-It was created on 30 November 1799 for Captain Thomas Troubridge, a distinguished officer of the Royal Navy, who later became an admiral.
-The second baronet was also a Royal Navy admiral and sat as Member of Parliament for Sandwich.
-The third baronet fought with distinction in the Crimean War, in which he was severely wounded.
+The Troubridge baronetcy, of Plymouth, is a title in the Baronetage of Great Britain.
+It was created on 30 November 1799 for Captain Thomas Troubridge, an officer of the Royal Navy.
+In 1797 he led the line at the Battle of Cape St. Vincent.
+He was Member of Parliament for Great Yarmouth from 1802 to 1806, and became a rear-admiral in 1804.

+The 2nd Baronet was also a Royal Navy admiral and sat as Member of Parliament for Sandwich from 1831 to 1847.
+The 3rd Baronet fought with the 7th Royal Fusiliers in the Crimean War, where he lost his right leg and left foot at the Battle of Inkerman.

 The family surname is pronounced "Troobridge".